About How The LIT Was Produced

 at mortal-made religion rather than actually following

-and doing the true orthodoxy of the God, the orthodoxy
+and doing the true teaching of the God, the teaching

 which he taught Jesus Christ to teach us?